 Is Jesus’ true name Yeshua?

 The proper Hebrew-Aramaic name of Jesus is Yeshua (ישוע), which is short for Yehoshua (Joshua, יהושע).
-The name Yehoshua means “Yahweh is salvation”.
-Yeshua, the short form, means “to rescue”, “to deliver” or ”to save”.
+The name Yehoshua means “YHWH is salvation”.
+Yeshua, the short form, translate in the same way, or as ”YHWH saves.”

 Yeshua is not an uncommon name in the Hebrew Scriptures (the Old Testament).
 It occurs 27 times and was the name of five different men.
 In most occurrences, the name is referring to the high priest of the Babylonian exile, who was called both Yehoshua (Zechariah 3:3) and Yeshua (Ezra 3:2).